X

 What's the Problem?

 Since the late 20th Century, the population of Kestrels as a whole across the UK has been in decline.
-Whilst in some areas the number of Kestrels has been stable, in other areas it has declined significantly.
+Whilst in some areas the number of Kestrels has been stable, in others it has declined significantly.
 This has led to the Kestrel being ‘Amber-listed’ as a species of conservation concern in the UK.

 Our Project

-Within the study area, nest boxes are installed in suitable locations at regular intervals across the landscape.
-More than 100 nest boxes have been installed across the project area and these are monitored for use and productivity during both the winter and breeding seasons; any young produced in the nest boxes are fitted with BTO metal and colour rings for identification.
+There are now about 450 nest boxes installed for Kestrels through the Trust’s Raptor Nest Box Project, which are monitored for use and productivity during both the winter and breeding seasons; any young produced in the nest boxes are fitted with BTO metal and colour rings for identification.

 Project Outcomes

-©2024 Hawk Conservancy Trust
+©2025 Hawk Conservancy Trust